dmenneck/indoorgraphs-package/README.md

+> **WARNING**:
+> This project is currently still in beta phase.
+If you encounter bugs, don't be afraid to open a ticket.

 ## What is indoorgraphs?

-BETA: indoorgraphs is a node package that enables client-side routing in your mapping application.
-Create indoor graphs with the
-[indoorgraphs](https://indoorgraphs.de/) web application and perform attribute-based queries to calculate (accessible) shortest paths directly on the users device.
+indoorgraphs is a node package that enables client-side routing in your mapping application.
+Create indoor graphs with the [indoorgraphs](https://indoorgraphs.de/) web application and perform attribute-based queries to calculate (accessible) shortest paths directly on the users device.